flixing/pyinsta_dl/README.md

 # pyinsta_dl
-Python implementation for download media (images and videos) from Instagram
+Python implementation for download images and videos from Instagram

 Sample usage:
 ```python